-- The vibrant and active arts and cultural sector in Galway City is supported and resourced on an ongoing basis; - Other models of good practice are resourced, developed and piloted especially artist and Community led models and social, collaborative and participatory arts practices;

-- Opportunities for progression in the arts are developed using a life-long learning model; - The Per Cent for Art Scheme is maximised and all investment ensures physical, social and economic accessibility with community engagement in the commissioning processes.
+- The vibrant and active arts and cultural sector in Galway City is supported and resourced on an ongoing basis. - A bursary scheme 'Human Rights and Equality in the Arts' be introduced by Galway City Arts Office. - Other models of good practice are resourced, developed, and piloted especially artist and Community led models and social, collaborative, and participatory arts practices. - Opportunities for progression in the arts are developed using a life-long learning model. - The Per Cent for Art Scheme is maximised, and all investment ensures physical, social, and economic accessibility with community engagement in the commissioning processes.